steveklewis/cog-funcs/topics/fourth-guide.md

 ## Dante and the Circle

 I believe that Dante's primary inspiration for the Divine Comedy itself was Bernard image of the circle.
 It presents all sorts of interesting questions for a narrative.
 How does one get out of the circle?

 ## Dante and the Four Degrees of Love

-Now that we understand the basic structure of the four degrees of love, we can begin to see how Dante used the four degrees to choose his three guides.
+Now that we understand the basic structure of the four degrees of love, we can begin to look to see how Dante might have used it, as I suppose.
+It's easy to find groupings of three: Inferno, Purgatorio, and Paradiso, and groupings of seven: the seven terraces of Purgatorio, but it is not immediately obvious what four things could be grouped together to inform the basic narrative of the Divine Comedy.
+I would like to argue that the four degrees of love correspond to the four guides found within the narrative.
+One might object that Dante only had three guides: Virgil, Beatrice, and Bernard.
+However, the fourth guide is the first guide, when Dante could be guided only by himself, which got him into trouble.
+Therefore, the four guides are:

+1. Dante
+2. Virgil
+3. Beatrice
+4. Bernard

+Now we can begin to see how Dante used the four degrees to choose his three guides.
 I will argue that there are three major transformations in the Divine Comedy, and they correspond with the three guides that lead Dante to the eventual vision of God:

 1. Loving self for the sake of oneself.
-(Dante at the beginning of Canto 1 of the Inferno)
+(Dante at the beginning of Canto 1 of the Inferno, with Dante as his own guide)
 2. Loving God for the sake of oneself.
-(Dante at the end of Canto 1 of the Inferno)
+(Dante at the end of Canto 1 of the Inferno, with Virgil as guide)
 3. Loving self for God's sake.
-(Dante at the top of Mount Purgatory)
+(Dante at the top of Mount Purgatory, with Beatrice as guide)
 4. Loving God for God's sake.
-(Dante in the final canto of the Paradiso)
+(Dante in the final canto of the Paradiso, with Bernard as guide)

 For the purposes of this essay, I want to cover Virgil and Beatrice as guides, but primarily I want to focus on Bernard as a rational lover of God.
 He loves God for the right reasons.